manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 Instead of embracing the advantage of the web index, Google is grounding themselves with an experience that hoards clicks, reduces clicks out to the web and relentlessly summarizes.
 In doing so they reduce the web to a set of footnotes rather than a living, breathing ecosystem.

+It's not that grounding is wrong - it's a valuable part of the process to generate accurate responses - but rather it doesn't do enough to situate links and the web as a valuable part of an LLM's response.

 ## A Better Way

 Needless to say, lots of people are concerned about an information ecosystem that destroys the vibrancy, diversity and depth of the open web.
 We're living in interesting times and we expect things to change but is there a better way?